LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

-Proving a goal asynchronously using a new thread may lead to problems when the goal results in side effects such as input/output operations or modifications to an object database.
+Proving a goal asynchronously using a new thread may lead to problems when the goal results in side effects such as input/output operations or modifications to an :term:`object database`.
 For example, if a new thread is started with the same goal before the first one finished its job, we may end up with mixed output, a corrupted database, or unexpected goal failures.
 In order to solve this problem, predicates (and grammar rule